AntidoteDB/antidote/README.md

 where

-* Key = the key to write to.
+* `Key` = the key to write to.
-* OpParam = the parameters of the update operation.
+* `OpParam` = the parameters of the update operation.
-* Actor = the actor of the update (as needed by riak_dt, basho's state-based CRDT implementation)
+* `Actor` = the actor of the update (as needed by riak_dt, basho's state-based CRDT implementation)

 In the particular call we have just used as an example,

-* abc: the key to write to.
+* `abc` = the key to write to.
-* {increment,4} are the parameters of the update:
+* `{increment,4}` = the parameters of the update:
-	* increment: is an operation type, as defined in the riak_dt definition of the data type that is being written (in this case a gcounter), and
+	* `increment` = is an operation type, as defined in the riak_dt definition of the data type that is being written (in this case a gcounter), and
-	* 4: is the operation's actor.
+	* `4` = is the operation's actor.

+	IMPORTANT: the update operation will execute no operation on the CRDT, will just store the operation in floppystore.
+The execution of operations to a key occur when the CRDT is read.